shahriartamim2/BobbinColorDetectionApp/readme.md

 - Upload the `ColorDetection.ino` code to the Arduino using the Arduino IDE.

-### 2. Run the Application
+### 2. Run the Application( if app is there)
 - Download the bobbinCD.exe application
 - Run the app by double clicking
+### 2. Alternate open gui
+- go to terminal
+- cmd: cd src
+- terminal command: myenv\Scripts\activate
+- cmd: pip install -r requirements.txt
+- terminal command: python gui.py

 ### 3. Test the system
 - Select a color for bobbin